SAR & Your Wireless Products

 During December, 2000, the British government distributed leaflets throughout the United Kingdom addressing the health risks of mobile phone radiation and reversed their health approval recommendation advising consumers to use hands-free headsets after a number of investigations revealed they channeled radiation into the head and could represent a greater health risk than holding a phone against your head.
 The headset recommendation reversal occurred after the British government commissioned SAR tests showing headsets reduce radiation and provided credence to the debate over SAR standards and test procedures being flawed.

 Many scientists believe SAR standards should not be used because the simulated test procedures cannot measure the actual effects of radiation upon the body below the thermal level.
 Simulations are required because probes would literally have to be inserted into the head of a person while they are using a phone to derive accurate SAR results.
-(See FAQ's; What is SAR and SAR Testing? for additional information).

 In a white paper submitted to the US government in June, 1999, Dr. Roger N. Clark stated "Measuring radiation emissions in the laboratory is not easy because all materials emit energy unless cooled to very low temperatures.
 Trying to measure thermal emissions at room temperatures would be like trying to take a picture using a camera with transparent walls and light bulbs turned on inside the camera."

 The use of SAR thermal measurements and test procedures are being debated worldwide because they are based upon theoretical and unsubstantiated levels of radiation that can be absorbed by the body without harm.
 It should be evident that based upon the Health Risks attributed to cell phone radiation, SAR tests should not be used because none of the health effects are thermally induced.
-As presented in the model shown below, SAR tests do not include the extendable antenna mast and, in fact, virtually all of the thermal (temperature) increases recorded at the extendable antenna mast are due to heat transference generated by electronic components absorbed by the metal antenna mast inside a phone.

 The following table presents SAR limits used in the United States and the FDA output power safety standards for microwave ovens as a comparison.
-Like AegisGuard shields, every microwave oven deflects radiation instead of absorbing it.
-Click here to find out why.

 Click here to see the warning labels required for 5 and 10 milliwatt laser products as per FDA CFR § 1040.10.